| From further information, I learnt that Citizen Péron, the most

 collected with as much pleasure as care by Citizen Péron, who should

+have carried them back to the tent himself.
 This is the third escapade of this nature that our learned naturalist

 has been on, but it will also be the last, for he shall not go ashore